xamma/KubeS3/Readme.md

 ## The App
 Cloud-native Fullstack-App for interacting with data from and to S3 storage via RestAPI and SPA.
 Written in Microservice-Architecture.
 Uses ReactJS in the Frontend, Python with FastAPI in the Backend and MinIO for S3 Storage.
+Also includes an independent Microservice for creating Thumbnails, written in Go.

 ## How to run